The brilliant turquoise water of Chalk Sound National Park

 West Harbour Bluff

-For the adventurous, the long and unpaved drive out to West Harbour Bluff is quite scenic.
+For the adventurous, the long and unpaved drive out to West Harbour Bluff is quite striking.
 After traveling through the remote hills south of Blue Hills, the road continues through 3.7 miles (6 km) of isolated western Chalk Sound and Frenchman’s Creek wetlands.
 You’ll see saline tundra, mangrove channels, natural salt flats, and straggling cotton plants from bygone times.

 The interior hilly parts of this road can be quite bad, so you’ll want to have a high-clearance vehicle.